• Skip to primary navigation

 • Add garlic and seasonings, sauté for 1 minute

-• Now add carrots, broth, split peas, liquid smoke salt, and pepper.
+• Now add the broth, split peas, liquid smoke salt, and pepper.
 Turn up the heat to bring to a boil, then reduce heat to a low simmer.
 Cook uncovered for 1 ½ - 2 hours until peas are completely softened.
 Stir occasionally.

 • Taste for seasoning and add more if needed.
 Let the soup sit a minute to thicken.
 Serve as is or blend for a super smooth texture.